Build This Now

 Build Your Own MCP Server for Claude Code

-A working MCP server in Node.js.
-Tool definitions, handlers, REST and database patterns, and the config Claude Code needs to load it.
+Build a custom Claude Code MCP server in Node.js.
+Tool definitions, request handlers, REST and Postgres patterns, plus the config Claude Code needs to load it.

 Problem: The public MCP servers don't talk to the systems you actually use.
 Your internal API, the company Postgres, a custom workflow nobody else touches.
 For Claude Code to reach those, you have to write the server yourself.